aleon1138/mars/README.md

 ```

 ## Build Instructions
-For now the package simply uses a Makefile:
+You can either use the Makefile:

 ```bash
 cd mars